Bhumij language: Geographic distribution

 The highest concentrations of Bhumij language speakers are in East Singhbhum and Seraikela Kharsawan districts of Jharkhand, the Jangal mahals region of West Bengal (Jhargram, Bankura and Purulia districts) and Mayurbhanj district of Odisha.

 Official status

-In January 2019, Bhumij was accorded the status of second language in the state of Jharkhand.
+In October 2018, Bhumij was accorded the status of second language in the state of Jharkhand.

 States like Odisha, West Bengal and Bihar have a large number of Bhumij people, yet the Bhumij language has not been given the status of a state language in these states so far.

 Writing system

-Bhumij language is written in Ol Onal script, invented between 1981 and 1992 by Mahendra Nath Sardar.
-However, some speakers use the Bengali script, the Odia alphabet, or Devanagari to write the language.
+Bhumij language has been written in Ol Onal script, invented between 1981 and 1992 by Mahendra Nath Sardar.
+The Bengali script, Odia script and Devanagari are also used to write the language.